Ulviquellovero/LogbookPicsApp/README.md

 an easy yet advanced way to insert photos from a smartphone to a logbook

 ## What does it do?
-Its purpose is to serve as a frontend for Elettra Sincrotrrone Trieste's logbook in order to annotate images and add components, then, re-post it to the backend.
+Its purpose is to serve as a frontend for Elettra Sincrotrone Trieste's logbook in order to annotate images and add components, then, re-post it to the backend.

 **Report any issues in the [Issues](https://github.com/Ulviquellovero/LogbookPicsApp/issues) tab**